John Gibson Paton: Visit to Australia and Scotland and second marriage

 From Aneityum, Paton went first to Australia, then to Scotland, to arouse greater interest in the work of the New Hebrides, to recruit new missionaries, and especially to raise a large sum of money for the building and upkeep of a sailing ship to assist the missionaries in the work of evangelizing the Islands.
 Later he raised a much larger sum with which to build a mission steamship.

 During this time in Scotland, on 17 June 1864, in Edinburgh, Scotland, Paton married Margaret (Maggie) Whitecross, a descendant of the so-called "Whitecross Knights".
 She was a sister of Helen Whitecross (c.
 1832 – 22 October 1902) who married Rev. James Lyall (9 April 1827 – 10 September 1905), a pioneering Presbyterian minister of Adelaide, South Australia.

 Their son Robert Robson Paton was born at Victoria Square, Adelaide, on 24 March 1865.
 Later as Rev. Robert Paton, he died in Blackburn, Victoria on 11 April 1911.
 He was married to Bessie and had five children.

+While in Australia in 1863, Paton became acquainted with Nora Hood, an Aboriginal woman who was known to be well-read in Christianity.
+When he visited her once, Paton found her reading a copy of the Presbyterian Messenger while using the Bible as a reference tool.
+Impressed, he brought her up as an example of the Indigenous peoples' appetite for Christianity at a meeting in Melbourne and argued that further conversion efforts should be made.